Best Cities To Visit In Türkiye

 When To Go

 If you want to ski, you should head to Bursa between November and the end of March.
-However, if skiing isn’t on your schedule, the summer months are an excellent time to visit the city.
+However, if skiing isn’t on your schedule, summer is an excellent time to visit the city.
 The city’s green looks stunning against the cloudless blue sky, and you can also head out to one of the small beach towns for a dip in the sea.

 How To Get There